88plug/manjaro-post-install/README.md

 # 15 Things to do after installing Manjaro Linux
 # Run this file with sudo!

+# manjaro-post-install
+# 15 Things to do after installing Manjaro Linux
+# Run this file with sudo!

 #!/bin/bash
 if [ "$EUID" -ne 0 ]
   then echo "Please run with sudo, sudo ./run.sh"